 How are family members or friends informed about the option of living donation?

 The transplant nurses can provide information to share with family members and friends, or they can contact the family by phone or mail.
+This program is called the Living Donor Program.

 If a family member or friend is willing to donate, how soon can the transplant be performed?